Phase 1: Information Gathering

 The first stage of a garden’s implementation is the ground work.

-Site preparation is all about creating a solid foundation for the future garden to grow on.
-This might conjure images of big machinery and equipment tearing a landscape apart but given the preference to work lightly on the land big interventions like grading, excavating or tree clearing only take place where absolutely necessary and only where the landscape would suffer without such interventions.
-Local contractors will be hired to undertake these larger site preparation tasks.
+Site preparation creates the foundation for the garden.
+This might conjure images of big machinery and equipment tearing a landscape apart but given the preference to work lightly on the land big interventions like grading, excavating or tree clearing only take place where absolutely necessary and only where the landscape would suffer without such treatments.
+Local contractors, hired by the client, will undertake the more involved site preparation tasks as well as the construction of the garden's built features (patios, walkways, decks, walls, fences etc.).
 At this stage the planting areas are meticulously prepared to ensure that any problematic existing vegetation like perennial weeds or aggressive plants are eliminated.
 Spending time preparing a planting site properly sets it up for long term success and less intensive future maintenance.
 As the saying goes, it’s always better to plant a $5 tree in a $50 hole.

 Phase 5: Planting